fbgallet/roam-extension-find-replace/README.md

 With great caution ⚠️, you can search and replace some string in the whole graph.
 Don't forget that a string can be a subset of another string that we haven't imagined.
 The operation can theoretically be undone (with the Undo command below, not with Cmd-Ctrl + Z), but only immediately, not after a graph reload or after other find and research operations, unless you click on 'display changed blocks in sidebar'.
 A warning message will request confirmation and indicate the number of blocks that will be modified.

-For more safety, the new `🔎︎` feature allows you to have a quick overview of blocks that will be changed before doing it.
+For more safety, the `🔎︎` feature allows you to have a quick overview of blocks that will be changed before doing it.
+The results dialog (described above in the *Search in the whole graph* section) is the same interactive component: you can filter, sort, switch between text and rendered view, select blocks, and open them in the sidebar before committing to any replacement.

 ### `Find & Replace: Insert last changed blocks (references)` command: